 It may be confusing trying to decide whether or not to employ an active coping style or a regulative coping style.
 However, loneliness reduction is a highly individualized process.
 While these coping strategies and activities are a good starting point, they are not the end-all-be-all.
 There are a multitude of ways to reduce loneliness and some individuals will find some loneliness solutions work better for them than others.

 Loneliness is inevitable.
 Everyone will experience it at least once in their lives.
 Everyone will experience and cope with loneliness in a variety of ways.
 The variability can make it difficult for researchers to identify a singular method that can definitely solve loneliness.
-However, there are mental health apps such as LIFE Intelligence that offer a wide selection of coping strategies and self care exercises to help with feelings of loneliness.
+However, there are cognitive behavioral therapy apps such as LIFE Intelligence that offer a wide selection of coping strategies and self care exercises to help with feelings of loneliness.
 This variety makes the LIFE app unique as it can cater to introverts, extroverts, and everyone in-between.

 LIFE Intelligence is like a friend, coach, and DIY-therapist that is with you everywhere you go.
 The LIFE self-development journey is comprised of 9 Missions, or topics, each with different objectives and practices.
 Missions 6.3-6.5 focus on social support and social connections, including how to find support from within.
 At times, loneliness is difficult to cope with and it can seem overwhelming.
 With LIFE Intelligence, you will not only build stronger interpersonal relationships, but you will also build a better relationship with yourself.

 Bouwman, T. E., Aartsen, M. J., van Tilburg, T. G., & Stevens, N. L. (2017).
 Does stimulating various coping strategies alleviate loneliness?
 Results from an online friendship enrichment program.
 Journal of Social and Personal Relationships, 34(6), 793–811. https://doi.org/10.1177/0265407516659158